Acxiom/metalus/metalus-examples/docs/application-jarmeta-example.md

 be found in the steps library of metalus-common.

 ## Bronze Zone Traits
 The "bronze" zone is intended to house data as close to the original file as possible.
-To avoid data loss and introducing future intent that may change how the data is interpreted downstream, the "bronze" zone is setup as follows:
+To avoid data loss and complications when introducing future intent that may change how the data is interpreted downstream, the "bronze" zone is setup as follows:

 * stored with the names provided in the header cleaned up to make them query friendly (remove special characters)
 * all data types should be STRING to avoid data loss during type conversion